How to Use Fill Handle in Excel (All You Need to Know)

 Fill Formatting Only:

-• Let’s take the same initial values (C6 to C8), for example, and drag it down.
-After clicking on the AutoFill Options, you will see the Fill Formatting Only option.
+• Let’s take the same initial values (C6 to C8) and drag them down.
+Click on the AutoFill Options, and you will see the Fill Formatting Only option.

 Fill formatting only option in autofill